Susan Meerdink

 Master Student

-I am interested in understanding how our changing climate impacts the surface temperature and local cooling potential of prairie landscapes.
-I aim to use eddy covariance and remote sensing to monitor surface meteorology, ecosystem energy, and water fluxes which drive changes in land-surface and air temperatures.
-Prior to joining the Geography Department at the University of Iowa, I worked at Iowa’s Office of the State Archaeologist, managing GIS data.
-I am an FAA certified Remote Pilot with experience using drones to conduct field research.
-In my spare time, I enjoy quilting, gardening, and spending time with my fiancé and our two cats.
+Riley Pacer is a master’s student in LOQATE Lab and ECH20 Lab.
+She is interested in understanding how our changing climate impacts the surface temperature and local cooling potential of restored prairie landscapes.
+She currently uses eddy covariance and remote sensing to monitor surface meteorology, ecosystem energy, and water fluxes which drive changes in land-surface and air temperatures.

 Jalissa Pirro